-- (a) persons with special learning and ability - (b) temporary emergency appointments - 1.
-Evidence of ability as a teacher - 2.
+- 1. Evidence of ability as a teacher - 2.
 Evidence of scholarly competence and activity - 3.
-Successful experience (may be waived in the case of beginners who meet all other requirements)

-4. Desirable personal qualities based on personal interviews, complete biographical data, and recommendations
+Successful teaching experiences (may be waived in the case of beginners who meet all other requirements) - 4.
+Desirable personal qualities based on personal interviews, complete biographical data, and recommendations provided.

-2.5.4 Assistant Professor (in addition to Instructor Guidelines)
+2.5.5 Assistant Professor

+In addition to the basic Instructor level requirements, faculty at this level must have:
-Doctorate or all requirements for doctorate except the dissertation plus one year of successful full-time College teaching experience, or

-One year of appropriate graduate study beyond the master's degree and three years of successful full-time teaching, or

-Master's degree and five years of successful full-time College teaching.
+- 1. A Doctorate Degree or all requirements for the doctorate degree except the dissertation plus one year of successful full-time College teaching experience, or one year of appropriate graduate study beyond the master's degree and three years of successful full-time teaching, or - 2.
+A Master's Degree and five years of successful full-time College teaching.

-2.5.5 Associate Professor (in addition to Instructor Guidelines)
+2.5.6 Associate Professor